A Helpful Pre-Marital Counseling Questionnaire Covering Financial Topics

 How Much Life Insurance Do You Plan To Purchase?

-As morbid as this may sound, it is important for a married couple to ensure that should one die, the other is not left financially destitute.
+As morbid as this may sound, it can be important for a married couple to ensure that should one die, the other is not left financially destitute.
 Most employers include life insurance in their benefits packages, but it is often not enough to take care of long-term expenses that could be incurred in the event of a long illness or to compensate for the loss of the other spouse’s income.
-Another insurance concern will be if there is a policy for a critical or long-term illness.
+Another insurance concern could be if there is a policy for a critical or long-term illness.

 Frequently Asked Questions (FAQs)